 A Parent’s Guide to Alcohol, Tobacco and Other Drugs

-A guide with practical advice to help parents communicate with their child about alcohol, tobacco and other drugs.
+The Parent’s Guide to Alcohol, Tobacco and Other Drugs offers practical advice to help parents communicate with their child about alcohol, tobacco and other drugs.

 Alprazolam Guidance

 Alprazolam is a benzodiazepine and is a class C controlled drug.
 It is not prescribed by the NHS but its availability is increased through illegal supply via online sources.
 Across the UK the drug is being used either as a comedown aid from stimulants or psychedelics or to enhance dissociative effects of some drugs.
+Further details are available in this Alprazolam Guidance information sheet.

 Report: Survey of the Availability and Purchase of Alcohol in the Highlands

-This survey was developed on behalf of the Highland Alcohol and Drug Partnership (HADP) and the Directorate of Public Health and Health Policy to provide a public opinion about the availability and purchase of alcohol in the Highlands.
+The Survey of the Availability and Purchase of Alcohol in the Highlands was developed on behalf of the Highland Alcohol and Drug Partnership (HADP) and the Directorate of Public Health and Health Policy to provide a public opinion about the availability and purchase of alcohol in the Highlands.
 Some of this information has been used as evidence in the preparation of the 2018 Alcohol Over Provision statement[i] due to be considered by the Licensing Board in September 24 2018.

 HADP Core Outcome Indicators

-Fetal Alcohol Disorder Spectrum
+Fetal Alcohol Disorder Spectrum (FASD)

 Highland Alcohol Related Deaths – January 2018